cybertraining-dsc/fa20-523-327/project/project.md

 The model being built for this project will be using Decision Tree and Random Forest.
 Decision Tree can be used as a multiple regression with tree-like structure, since there are unlimited number of layers, decision tree can achieve a high accuracy and cause an overfitting problem.
 Random Forest will randomnly select samples and features to train different trees and averages the score of different trees therefore reducing overfitting [4].

 To begin model creation the 80/20, Train/Test Ratio, will be used to create the model.
 In computing, the Pareto Principle is a safe and common approach for model creation[6].
-To determine the accuracy of the model
+To determine the accuracy of the model an explained variance score will be applied to determine accuracy.
+Explained variance is the measure of discrpenecy between a model and actual data [7].
+The best possible score is 1.0 meaning there is a stronger strength of association.
+When creating the model it is important to check if there are highly correlated predictors in the model or else the possibility of multicollinearity can occur.
+To find highly correlated variables Pearon's correlation coefficient can be used.
+Correlation coefficients are used to measure how strong a relationship is between two variables [8].
+A value of one indicates a strong positive relationship whereas negative one indicates strong negative realtionship.

+Figure 3: Show pearson table

 ## 6. Conclusion